haochen-zhang/WeensyOS/README.md

-# simple-shell
+# WeensyOS
-A command shell supporting commands parse, redirections, pipes and keyboard interruptions.
+A compact computer operating system kernel with fundamental features such as process memory isolation, virtual memory support, and a set of essential system calls.

 ## Contributing
-This is a project developed from Harvard CS61 shell problem set
+This is a project developed from Harvard CS61 problem set